Is This A Great Depression? The GDP Drop Explained

 The real damage is that the GDP shrank by 9.5% from April to June compared to Q1 2020.
 When comparing from year to year, looking at Q2 2020 versus Q2 2019, the percent decrease is also about 9.5%.
 And we shouldn’t downplay that; the GDP falling by almost 10% is extremely bad.
 The biggest quarterly drop on record was 10% in 1958.
 The biggest drop over a full year was in 1932, during the height of the Great Depression, when the GDP shrank by 12.9% — the government doesn’t have quarterly reports on GDP that far back.

 It means that if the annualized decrease of 32.9% came true — as in, the most recent rate of shrink maintained itself over a year — it would far outpace the worst of the Great Depression.
 It doesn’t mean it will happen, but it’s a blaring siren that something has to change fast.
 Yesterday, over 68,000 new COVID-19 cases were reported, according to the New York Times.
-The virus is far from being contained, which means that many businesses will continue to be closed,or will feel forced to reopen before it’s safe, or in some states, like California, may even have to close again after reopening.
+The virus is far from being contained, which means that many businesses will continue to be closed, or will feel forced to reopen before it’s safe, or in some states, like California, may even have to close again after reopening.

 What’s the solution?

 There’s an obvious way to lessen the economic devastation staring us right in the face.
-A generous fourth stimulus package (which lawmakers are arguing over in Congress right now) could buy everyone the time to go into a strict lockdown for a period, reducing the unmanageable rate of new cases and getting to a point where regular large-scale testing contact tracing can be combined with mass testing.
-Other countries have done lockdowns of varying degrees earlier throughout the year and have now come out of it, keeping cases at a manageable level so far.
+A generous fourth stimulus package (which lawmakers are arguing over in Congress right now) could buy everyone the time to go into a strict lockdown for a period, reducing the unmanageable rate of new cases and getting to a point where regular large-scale contact tracing can be combined with mass testing.
+Other countries have done lockdowns of varying degrees throughout the year and have now come out of it, keeping cases at a manageable level so far.
 The U.S. has the wealth and resources to do the same.

 But that requires making it financially feasible for people to stay home: another direct stimulus payment, more supplemental federal unemployment benefits, rent assistance, and a renewal of eviction moratoriums, among other things.
 Though Senate Republicans are eager to slash the $600 in extra unemployment Americans have been receiving since April, claiming it incentivizes laziness, data shows that the unemployment boost not only helped those receiving benefits survive in an economy without enough jobs, it also pushed them to spend more during the pandemic than they might have otherwise.
 While overall consumer spending in Q2 fell by 10%, consumer spending for unemployment recipients increased by 10%.
 Even those who don’t care about the morality of people being able to afford basics like housing and food might want to care about the larger economics of what happens when you leave so many Americans — you know, the people who produce the value of the GDP — hung out to dry.